NSHAVER1/DDS-Case_Study1/README.md

 command line on your machine.
 Navigate to the file path the project was downloaded to in the command line.
 Type 'make clean' in the command line.
 Then type 'make all' in the command line.
-The remaining files along with the GDPandEducation_CaseStudy1.html should be populated in the project's folder.
+The remaining files along with the GDPandEducation_CaseStudy1.html should be populated in the project's paper folder.

 # SESSIONINFO()